quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-pwa/configuring-pwa.md

 /*
  * This file (which will be your service worker)
  * is picked up by the build system ONLY if
- * quasar.config.js > pwa > workboxMode is set to "injectManifest"
+ * quasar.config file > pwa > workboxMode is set to "injectManifest"
  */

 import { clientsClaim } from 'workbox-core'